Monogamous Relationship: A Complete Guide

 Yes, monogamy is still a realistic expectation for human beings.
 But many people are wired to be polyamorous in nature and may not be satisfied in a monogamous setting.
 A rewarding relationship means something different for all of us, and being committed to one person forever is not everyone’s idea of happiness.

 Moreover, people’s needs (and expectations) from the relationship keep changing, and people themselves keep evolving.
 Sometimes, monogamous couples may want to have a sexual encounter with other people.
-On the other hand, polyamorous partners may long for a more long-term, committed, and exclusive relationship.
+On the other hand, polyamorous partners may long for a more long-term, committed, and exclusive relationships.

 At the end of the day, constant and honest communication is what matters most.